swift-project/docs/docs/documentation/swift_gui/settings_page.md

 Furthermore, you can also modify settings that are specific to each flight simulator platform used.
 Depending on the product, there more or less options available.
-To access them you need to click on the ``[...]``-icon in the same line as the simulator plugin, in this example XSwiftBus for X-Plane 11:
+To access them you need to click on the ``[...]``-icon in the same line as the simulator plugin, in this example xswiftbus for X-Plane 11:

 ![](./../../img/manual_swiftgui_settings_simulator_plugins_select.jpg){: style="width:40%"}